 New software technologies and infrastructures are fueling the transformation of the communications industry.
-IDC's Communications Service Provider Operations and Monetization service examines communications service provider (SP) investments in software-driven IT and network systems to support business-critical operations and strategic activities of the CSP and its customers.
-By leveraging interactions with CSPs, network equipment providers (NEPs), IT and independent software vendors (ISVs), systems integrators (SIs), and other ecosystem players, this service analyzes the operational systems, platforms, and technologies most relevant to CSPs and provides the critical market sizing, segmentation, forecasts, vendor profiles, growth drivers, and implications of key industry trends and market opportunities.
-This service offers business and operational support systems (BSS/OSS) vendors, NEPs, SIs, ISVs, and CSPs vital support for their strategic and operational investments, product road maps, and related activities and enables more informed decision making.
+IDC's Communications Service Provider Operations and Monetization service examines communications service provider (SP) investments in software-driven IT and network systems to support business-critical operations and strategic activities of the communications SP and its customers.
+By leveraging interactions with communications SPs and other ecosystem players, this service analyzes the operations and monetization systems, platforms, and technologies most relevant to communications SPs.
+It provides the critical market sizing, forecasts, vendor profiles, growth drivers, and more.

-- Business and operational support systems, including service fulfillment, end-to-end service orchestration, assurance, customer experience, billing, fraud management, and revenue assurance
+- Operations and monetization systems, including service fulfillment, end-to-end service orchestration, assurance, customer experience, billing, fraud management, and revenue assurance

-- Operational platforms for digital transformation (DX) and customer experience management (CEM) for CSPs
+- Operational platforms for digital transformation (DX) and customer experience management (CXM)

 - Cloud and IoT service enablement and billing

-- Impact of NFV and SDN on CSP Operations
+- NFV and SDN on Communications SP Operations and Monetization

-- CSP Customer Experience and Digital Strategies for Success
+- Communications SP Customer Experience and Digital Strategies

 In addition to the insight provided in this service, IDC may conduct research on specific topics or emerging market segments via research offerings that require additional IDC funding and client investment.

-- How do CSP teams serve the digital transformation goals of CSP business leaders and customer DX leaders, and how do they transform their operations to consistently provide superior service experiences and relevant customer interactions?
+- How do communications SP teams serve the DX goals of business leaders, and how do they transform their operations to consistently provide superior service experiences and customer interactions?

-- Will IT operations partnerships with CSP business leaders change faster than network cooperation with CSP business teams as the use of IT practices and technologies increase?
+- Will IT operations partnerships with communications SP business leaders change faster than network cooperation with communications SP business teams as the use of IT practices and technologies increases?

-- Which OSS/BSS specialists will survive industry consolidation — or is there a role for smaller niche players?
+- Which operations and monetization specialists will survive industry consolidation?
+What is the role for smaller niche players?

-- How quickly will CSPs embrace IT platforms for virtualized network infrastructure and other IT practices, and what are the key evaluation criteria?
+- How are communications SPs embracing IT platforms for virtualized network infrastructure, 5G operational readiness, and other IT practices?
+What are the key evaluation criteria?

-- How can CSPs make money with cloud and IoT and what do they need to know to properly enable their organizations to deliver and support these new service types?
+- How can communications SPs make money with cloud, IoT, and 5G?
+What do they need to know to properly enable their organizations to deliver B2C and B2B business solutions?